GCBallesteros/vim-autocite/README.md

      ```
      let g:autocite_search_in_dir=1
      ```
-- Enable/Disable the search of bibfiles specified inside the the document with ```bibtexfile:``` (default: 1)
+- Enable/Disable the search of bibfiles specified inside the document with ```bibtexfile:``` (default: 1)

      ```